hongyuanjia/rdyncall/ruby/rbdc/README.txt

 TODO
 ====

-- support signature suffixes used to indicate calling conventions, are not supported yet!
+- signature suffixes used to indicate calling conventions are not supported yet!
 - C pointer -> ruby... array?
 - callback support